 Some General Tips About Underglaze Techniques:

 - Unlike glaze, the color of underglaze in its container is more or less the color it will be when fired.
 Some will brighten up and get a bit darker when they have been fired.
-And adding a clear glaze on top will make the colors more vibrant.
+Adding a clear glaze on top will make the colors more vibrant.

 - Often the hotter the temperature that you are firing at the more vibrant the underglaze color will be.
 A good firing temperature for underglazes is often around cone 03 – 04.